 - Managing non-tenant access

-- Editing user permissions for Cloud Access Control
+- Editing user permissions for Storable Access Control

 Understanding the Access tab